Fish measurement

-Fish measurement is the measuring of individual fish and various parts of their anatomies, for data used in many areas of ichthyology, including taxonomy and fishery biology.
+Fish and various parts of their anatomies are measured for data used in many areas of ichthyology, including taxonomy and fishery biology.

 Overall length

-Example of fish length measurements.
+Examples of fish length measurements.
 For standard weight equations, the total length is used.
-This fish is a tarpon.
+The fishes depicted are a tarpon (top) and a requiem shark.

 Standard length (SL) is the length of a fish measured from the tip of the snout to the posterior end of the last vertebra or to the posterior end of the midlateral portion of the hypural plate.
 This measurement excludes the length of the caudal (tail) fin.